What is a PAL Lab?

 We know that despite our best efforts to advocate for a different sense of time to make new things happen, we do curate shorter labs for the right people – an afternoon or a day.
 The process is similar.

 We help the Lab Director/Partner hone the question or issue.
 The Lab Director will either be one of us, or someone who has come to us with a specific question or commission they would like to work on with a group of peers from different areas.
 We work closely with the Lab Director/Partner to identify a good mix of participants with an interest and commitment to the topic.
 We also identify potential people to contribute stimulus during the course of the lab.
 The space the lab takes place has to be conducive to good human interaction.
 The alchemy of people that are brought together is critical.

 All participants contribute to a pre-Lab dossier and commit to an emergent, open, and curious process.
 They also commit to making and working during the process.
 It is a fully multi-disciplinary process.
 Participants develop the Lab journey themselves.
 There are no tutors or files of handouts to take away.
 Participants come to PAL to push the limits of their practice and to make new work.
 Everyone on the Lab is considered an expert, bringing their own ideas, experience, skills and commitment to bear on the challenge addressed and on each others ways of thinking and working.

-PAL does not have the answers.
-PAL provides light but deep facilitation, and participants shape the emerging process and outcome of the Lab.
+PAL Labs does not have the answers.
+We provide light but deep facilitation, and participants shape the emerging process and outcome of the Lab.
 What we do have is a way of working which enables Lab participants to ask bolder questions, to find imaginative solutions and to influence positive change.

 After the Lab, participants are able to participate in publications, talks and events to bring the Lab to life to other interested people.